 - A similar type of object should follow the uniform naming scheme.

 - No object should have a duplicate name.

 - The test must ensure that every image has its ALT attribute set.

 - Dynamic content should have a proper name, ID, or XPath.

 - All tables displaying data should have names.

 - API error code checking.

 - Cross-server (tomcat/web sphere) validation.

 Ans.
-Automation testing when performed at UI layer could have both positive and negative impacts.
+Automation testing when performed at the UI layer could have both positive and negative impacts.

-- Since UI automation simulates a real-time user, so it is useful for verifying end-to-end UI flows.
+- Since UI automation simulates a real-time user, it is useful for verifying end-to-end UI flows.

-- It could help testing application integration with the external systems.
+- It could help in testing application integration with external systems.

 - The test suite can also be given to the customer to collect his feedback and gain confidence.